;

 I’ve attempted to curl my hair with a flat iron and it’s a total disaster.
 But I find it super easy to use a curling iron, so that’s the method I use.
 Almost every single time I curl my hair, someone asks me how I do it.
 I’ve even written a blog post on it because I was asked so many times.
 And while practice makes perfect, I do believe the right curling iron will make it SO much easier, and it will make your hair look so much better.

 In 2003, T3 was started as part tech start-up, part beauty venture.
 They wanted to reinvent hair styling by creating new styling tools that were technology-forward, fast-working, designed with high performance and better results in mind.
 I truly think they nailed this.
 They offer different kinds of hair tools, including hair dryers, flat irons, curling irons, and other hair styling accessories.
-I’ve wanted to try the T3 Hair Dryer since I’ve heard so many good things, but I can’t justify it since I have a Dyson Supersonic Hairdryer and a Dyson Airwrap.
+I own the travel sized hair dryer and LOVE it (I’ll never use a hotel hair dryer again), and I recently got the Airebrush and it’s been life-changing as well.

 T3 makes a lot of curling irons, including 4 sets as well as an option to create your own set with a convertible curling iron and attachments.
 They’re all a little different, so you’ll want to do a little research based on what you’re looking for.
 But almost all of their curling irons have the below features.